hortonworks-gallery/hdp22-twitter-demo/README.md

 -------------------

+##### Setup Twitter credentials

-- **Setup Twitter credentials**:Twitter4J requires you to have a Twitter account and obtain developer keys by registering an "app".
+- Twitter4J requires you to have a Twitter account and obtain developer keys by registering an "app".
 Create a Twitter account and app and get your consumer key/token and access keys/tokens: https://apps.twitter.com > sign in > create new app > fill anything > create access tokens
 - Then enter the 4 values into the file below in the sandbox
 ```